donejs/donejs/docs/features.md

 Since SSR produces fully rendered HTML, it's possible to insert a caching layer, or use a service like Akamai, to serve most requests.
 Traditional SPAs don't have this option.

-Rather than a virtual DOM, other SSR systems use a headless browser on the server, like PhantomJS, which uses a real DOM.
+Rather than a virtual DOM, some other SSR systems use a headless browser on the server, like PhantomJS, which uses a real DOM.
 These systems are much slower and require much more intensive server resources.

 Some systems, even if they do use a virtual DOM, require a new browser instance entirely, or at the very least, reloading the application and its memory for each incoming request, which also is slower and more resource intensive than DoneJS SSR.